 - Possibly reduce depression in older women - according to a study in Iran published in 2011.
 The effect was achieved through laughter yoga.
 The same reduction in depression was also achieved through exercise therapy, incidentally.
 A larger study in Australia, published in 2013, also with older people, didn’t find a significant reduction in depression.
 However, it did find that agitation was significantly reduced.
 Medline Plus explains that an agitated person may feel stirred up, excited, tense, confused or irritable.

 - Improve mood and self-esteem, according to a short (three session) study with 62 cancer patients, reported in 2015.

 - Improve quality of life for nursing home residents, in a Turkish study published in 2017, where 32 residents who received laughter therapy were compared with 33 who didn't.

 Findings like these have even led to a new field of research, gelotology (the study of laughter).
 And hospitals in the US, Europe and Australia have all recognised the benefits to patient health from having medical clowns in the hospital, in particular in paediatric wards, - and now increasingly, for patients with dementia too.
 A systematic review of the evidence, published in 2016, concluded that hospital clowns play a significant role in reducing stress and anxiety levels in children admitted to hospital, as well as their parents.

 A number of questions have been raised about studies like these.
 For example:

-The number of people taking part in these studies is usually small (in the examples above from 6 to 70 people, apart from the larger Australian study).
+The number of people taking part in these studies is usually small (in the examples above, usually from 6 to 70 people, apart from the larger Australian and Japanese studies).

 As we’ll see below, laughter is much more likely in social situations than when we’re on our own, so it may be that it is being sociable that is producing the health benefit.
 We know that, conversely, feeling lonely is bad for both our health and longevity.